Compare Vitamins and Supplements: Multivitamins, Omega-3s & Turmeric

 Biotin-vitamin B7 30 mcg 30 mcg

-Folic Acid-vitamin B9 333 mcg DFE 200 mcg L-5-MTHF 667 mcg DFE 400 mcg folic acid 667 mcg DFE 400 mcg folic acid
+Folic Acid-vitamin B9 333 mcg DFE (200 mcg as Quatrefolic® (6s)-5-methyltetrahydrofolic acid, glucosamine sale) 667 mcg DFE (400 mcg folic acid) 667 mcg DFE (400 mcg folic acid)

-Vitamin B12 400 mcg as methylcobalamin 6 mcg 25 mcg
+Vitamin B12 400 mcg (as methylcobalamin) 6 mcg 25 mcg

 Forms of Folic Acid